 - Testing blacks and reds, particularly if you don’t mind mogul fields

-- An extensive web of gentle runs immediately above the resort
+- An extensive web of gentle runs immediately above the resort and near town

 - Powerful lifts, including lots of gondolas and cable cars

 - Much of the off-piste terrain is lift-served